ejduwell/letterFlipper/README.md

 ## Overview

-**yourProjectRepoName** is a MATLAB-based project developed for [insert research purpose here].
-This repository contains code used for [experiment, simulation, data analysis, modeling, etc.], including all required user-defined functions and scripts.
+**letterFlipper** is a MATLAB-based project developed for building and presenting letter-based stimuli in MATLAB with Psychtoolbox.
+This repository contains generalized code enabling users to quickly and flexibly design and impliment wide range of potential visual psychophysics tasks presenting letters/characters.

 ## Dependencies